aixigo/PREvant/README.md

 # PREvant In a Nutshell

-PREvant a is Docker container that serves as an abstraction layer between continuous integration pipelines and a container orchestration platform.
-This abstraction serves as a reviewing platform to ensure that developers have built the features that domain expert requested.
+PREvant is a web-based software tool that acts as a testing and review platform, simplifying the deployment and management of microservices for development teams.
+Operating as a Docker container, it connects continuous integration pipelines with container orchestration platforms, allowing developers to ensure that features align with domain expert requirements.
+PREvant's RESTful API helps to integrate microservices from different branches (in multi-repo development setups) into reviewable applications, creating preview environments for testing new features before they are finalized.
+This reduces the complexity and speeds up the development process, aligning with agile methodologies.

-PREvant's name originates from this requirement: _Preview servant (PREvant, `prɪˈvɛnt`, it's pronounced like prevent)_ __serves__ developers to deploy previews of their application as simple as possible when their application consists of multiple microservices distributed across multiple source code repositories.
-These previews should __PREvant__ to do mistakes in feature development because domain experts can review changes as soon as possible.
+The name PREvant short for _Preview servant_, pronounced like "prevent" (`prɪˈvɛnt`), reflects its role in preventing development errors by enabling early reviews through its web interface, where stakeholders can assess and give feedback on application developments efficiently.

 ![In a nutshell](assets/in-a-nutshell.svg "In a nutshell")

 Through PREvant's web interface domain experts, managers, developers, and sales experts can review and demonstrate the application development.

 ![Access the application](assets/screenshot.png "Access the application")

 ## Basic Terminology